-- You are moving on to another project and want to transfer your site to a third party.
+- You’re moving on to another project and want to transfer your site to a third party.

-To transfer any sites under your company account in MyKinsta to another company account, follow the steps below.
+To transfer any sites under your company in MyKinsta to another company’s account, follow the steps below.

 Step 1 – Find the Company ID of the Destination Company

-If you do not have MyKinsta access to the destination company, we recommend getting in touch with the company directly to get the company ID.
+If you do not have MyKinsta access to the destination company, you’ll need to get in touch with the company directly to get the company ID.

 Step 2 – Initiate the Site Transfer as the Source Company

-The next step is to initiate the site transfer from the source company, which is your company.
+The next step is to initiate the site transfer (both live and staging site environments) from the source company, which is your company.

 Next, paste the company ID of the destination company in the field labeled Kinsta company ID to transfer to.

 Next, the destination company will have to confirm the site transfer.
-In your dashboard (the source company), the site will appear as Pending transfer for the company owner and company administrator(s).
+In your Kinsta account (the source company), the site will appear as Pending transfer for the company owner and company administrator(s).

-Until the site transfer is accepted by the destination company, you can revoke the transfer in Sites > Info.
+Note: Until the destination company accepts the site transfer, you can revoke the transfer in Sites > Info.